Congratulations! You’ve found your perfect soul mate and are engaged to get married!

 4. After the ceremony

-I will notify you via email once your marriage has been processed and registered with the Department of Births, Deaths & Marriages.
+I will notify you via email once your marriage has been processed and officially registered with the Department of Births, Deaths & Marriages.